Research-Based

 • Bifidobacterium animalis subsp. lactis (CUL 34)

-Although not indicated on the GNC Supplement Facts Panel, LAB4 Probiotics are a trademarked ingredient.
-LAB4 efficacy is supported by more than ten human clinical trials and over 100 scientific investigations – with most of the studies published in peer-reviewed journals.
+Though not specified on GNC’s Supplement Facts Panel, LAB4 Probiotics represent a trademarked ingredient.
+LAB4’s efficacy has over ten human clinical trials and 100+ scientific investigations backing it—most published in peer-reviewed journals.

 Multi Strain Blend

-Twelve strains of live, active probiotic cultures to help restore and replenish your intestinal balance.
-These probiotics are good bacteria formulated to protect you against digestive issues due to the modern American diet, antibiotics, and environmental factors.
+Twelve strains of live, active probiotic cultures help restore and replenish intestinal balance.
+These beneficial bacteria guard against digestive disruption from the modern American diet, antibiotics, and environmental factors.

 Fructooligosaccharides (FOS), 100 mg

-Fructooligosaccharides is a carbohydrate that occurs naturally in plants, composed of short fructose chains; they are called oligosaccharides.
-In digestive health products, FOS serves as a prebiotic fiber designed to support the growth of healthy bacteria in the digestive tract.
+Fructooligosaccharides is a naturally occurring plant carbohydrate composed of short fructose chains called oligosaccharides.
+In digestive health products, FOS functions as prebiotic fiber, supporting healthy bacteria growth in the digestive tract.

 GNC Probiotic Complex Supplement Facts